boardfish/dissertation/contents/1-literature-review.md

 A greater number of monitors, or larger monitors that allow for multiple users to interact with the puzzle (e.g. a multi-touch screen), could both counteract this.
-Having said that, these come with both a literal and figurative price - the cost of the resources themselves, and the space within the escape room in which they can be implemented.
+Having said that, these come with both a literal and figurative price---the cost of the resources themselves, and the space within the escape room in which they can be implemented.
 As such, these factors make them difficult to implement with repeat effectiveness across different escape rooms.

 @rouse2017lessons applied the idea of using a computer in the classroom using a game loaded from a memory stick.
 This application seems understandable; assuming